Ramesht95/GS_TWT_Exam/GS_Ramesh_Exam.md

     e.
 Select **Verify**.

-    Your email address is verified
+    Your email address is verified.

     f.
 In the **Create your password** page, perform the following steps: